 Money talk is everywhere and it can be obnoxious.
 It seems like every time I turn around there’s a new method and “mindset”.
 It’s exhausting!

-So many budgets come on strong, and that approach just doesn’t work for those of us who are anti-budget.
+So many budget tips to s come on strong, and that approach just doesn’t work for those of us who are anti-budget.

 These days we hear so much about cutting back, making more, Paying off debt, Saving for retirement, building an emergency fund, investing, Contributing to your 401(k), mortgages and all that is just a harsh reality check reminding you why you’re broke and everything sucks.
 That’s what makes the budgeting process brutal, but it doesn’t have to be.